Mengxi Wu (武梦溪)

-I am a first-year Ph.D. student in the Department of Computer Science at the University of Southern California, advised by Prof. Mohammad Rostami.
+I am a Ph.D. student in the Department of Computer Science at the University of Southern California, advised by Prof. Xuezhe Ma.
 I received my Master of Science in Computer Science from New York University, where I was advised by Prof. Yi-Jen Chiang, Prof. Christopher Musco, and Prof. Yi Fang.
 Before that, I was an undergraduate student in EECS at the University of Michigan, Ann Arbor.

 Research